ryvoxr/notebook/school/college/common-app-essay.md

 used tool of the 21st century.

-Some computers are basic Windows installations, others are Macs, most are graphic-less virtualised computers on servers.
+Some computers are basic Windows installations, others are Macs, most are graphic-less virtualized computers on servers.
 I created mine to be a finely tuned, brutally efficient, GNU/Linux based machine that can run on nearly any hardware.
 The design philosophy behind my software setup is efficiency and speed.
 To that end, I use a modern variant of the legendary Vim, neovim, for